Andrew Bailey (politician)

-Andrew Bailey (born 1981) is an American attorney and politician who has served as Co-Deputy Director of the Federal Bureau of Investigation, since September 2025.
-A Republican, he served as Missouri Attorney General from 2023 to 2025.
+Andrew Bailey (born 1981) is an American attorney and politician who has served as Co-Deputy Director of the Federal Bureau of Investigation since 2025.
+A member of the Republican Party, he served as Missouri Attorney General from 2023 to 2025.

 During his tenure as attorney general, Bailey adopted hardline conservative positions.
 He refused to release prisoners after overturned convictions, attempted unsuccessfully to restrict gender-affirming care, battled initiatives that restored access to abortion in Missouri, and staunchly defended Donald Trump over his legal problems.
-Bailey was announced as Co-Deputy Director of the Federal Bureau of Investigation (FBI) on August 18, 2025 and was sworn on September 15, 2025.
+Bailey was announced as co-deputy director of the Federal Bureau of Investigation on August 18, 2025 and was sworn on September 15.

 Early life and education

-Bailey grew up in Columbia, Missouri and Gluckstadt, Mississippi.
+Bailey grew up in Columbia, Missouri, and Gluckstadt, Mississippi.
 He earned a Bachelor of Arts degree in English from the University of Missouri while on an Army ROTC scholarship.
 After graduating from the University of Missouri, he was deployed to Iraq during the Iraq War.
 Bailey earned a Juris Doctor from the University of Missouri School of Law.

 Bailey was serving as general counsel of the Missouri Department of Corrections before joining the office of Governor Mike Parson as deputy general counsel.
 In 2021, he was appointed as Parson's general counsel.